klirktag/git-upstream-update/README.md

 and push it back to your fork.
 This script does all of that for you, and figures out the upstream automatically by asking GitHub.

+If the current repo **isn't** a fork, the script still helps: it just fast-forwards the default branch from `origin` and stops.
+Either way, it leaves you back on whatever branch you were on when you started.

 ## Example

 Run it from inside a clone of your fork: